Cassa97/IFC-python_PhDExam/README.md

     - The ifc_file.write() method is used to write the content of the ifc_file object to the IFC file at the specified path.

 The entire process is repeated for each row in the DataFrame, creating a new IFC file for each generic wall entity.

+# RUN CODE
+To proceed to use the loaded script you need to replace the input and output path with your local location where the downloaded files were saved.
+Also at the end of the script will be overwritten and updated the files contained in the folder "IfcCostItem" with the new IFC files cost and excel files "_ALL DESTR OP-LV_updated" and "Conversion files OBJECT-IFCCLASS"

+In case you want to edit the input files you will need to replace/edit the files in the folder "Single Files